eivinhj/cSLIM_buoy_controller/README.rst

 MQTT Client options
 =====================

-Check and configure the following configuration options for the application:
+Check and configure the following configuration options for the application in proj.conf:

 .. option:: CONFIG_MQTT_BROKER_HOSTNAME - MQTT Broker host name